strangelove-ventures/async-icq/README.md

 expected responses from the queries.

 A successful acknowledgment will be sent back to the querier module as an `InterchainQueryPacketAck`.
 The `Data` field should be deserialized to an array of ABCI ResponseQuery with the `DeserializeCosmosResponse` function.
-Responses are sent in the same order as the requests due to the nature of `ORDERED` IBC channels.

 ```go
 switch resp := ack.Response.(type) {